DIY Spring Cleaning House Plants

 I allowed each plants’ leaves to dry and then I transfer each planter into a container that would hold the water from the drip through.
 I then placed each container into the basket they were situated on top of the bubble wrap I did and added some of the homemade shred around each of the planters to give them each a bit of space and to keep them situated tight in their position.

 I keep Bubble Wrap from packages that come in and then reuse it in projects like this.
 The cushion the bubble wrap provides would just hold the items in the basket up a little bit higher and evenly.
 It simply adorns the bottom of the basket.
 You can see the bubble wrap I used is in the basket in this picture.
 The next thing I did was go and get my recycled shred that I use whenever I shred up my bills and I placed that in the basket to go around the planters that I put in the basket.
 This is a great way to reuse the shred.

 I added this little snow globe in, I could not get the stain off it, but it is from my grandmother and I refuse to get rid of it!
 The decor makes me smile!
 Again you can see the shred, and the recycled plastic container holding the plant.

 This is what the basket looks all fresh, the plants are fresh and happy.
 I no longer have water flowing around the bottom of my basket in the foil.
 I added a colorful pick to add to the nature look and I am able to easikly able to turn it to let all plants get sunned.
-Now as I look around the house I have a bunch of other task to complete for spring cleaning and this is how I am lavishly living life out loud!
+Now as I look around the house I have a bunch of other task to complete for spring cleaning and this is how I am Adventure.
+Eat.
+DIY.
+Repeat.!
 Follow along as you will find other inspirational DIY projects that are easy to do and make a great difference with very little effort spent.
 Spring cleaning is fun.
 DIY Spring Cleaning House Plants.